View MapView Map

 Battle of the Boyne Visitor Centre

-A visit to The Battle of the Boyne Visitor Centre puts you at the site of the famous battle in the 17th century between rival monarchs King James II and his son-in-law William III.
-The cannons and historical war machines are sure to attract your kids’ attention and there’s a cool laser battle site model too.
+A visit to the Battle of the Boyne Visitor Centre puts you at the site of the famous battle in the 17th century between rival monarchs King James II and his son-in-law William III.
+Let the kids marvel at the cannons and historical war machines before making your way to the cool laser battle site model.

 Stroll along with one of the child-friendly trails or explore the Victorian Garden followed by treats in the Tearoom Pavilion.
 There are loads of events on throughout the summer from outdoor theatre to children’s history workshops, so check in advance of your trip.